snileaf/CloverPit-poptracker/README.md

 # CloverPit-PopTracker

-# PopTracker pack for the CloverPit Archipelago Mod
+PopTracker pack for the CloverPit Archipelago Mod

 Currently item's only as PopTracker currently doesn't support custom gui images for maps.

+Please post any issues with tracking and whatnot in the issues tab.

 ## Installation